JayeshSG/NimapAssignment/README.md

 This is project  Assignment from Nimap Infotech
 In this project we have perform Crud(GET,POST,POST,DELETE) operation for Category and Product.
 This project is implemented using :
-- Used Spring boot
+- Spring boot
-- Used Rest controller
+- Rest controller
-- Used RDB instead of in-memory
+- RDB instead of in-memory
-- Used annotation based configuration (Not XML).
+- annotation based configuration (Not XML).
 - JPA & Hibernate
 In this project we have implemented relationship between Category-Products and it should have one-to-many relation.
 (One category can have multiple products).
 Machine test should have Server side pagination.